MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 ---
-title: "Per Site configuration by policy" ms.author: collw
+title: "Per-site configuration by policy" ms.author: collw
 author: dan-wesley
 manager: laurawi
-ms.date: 12/14/2021
+ms.date: 12/15/2021
 audience: ITPro
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.localizationpriority: medium
 ms.collection: M365-modern-desktop
-description: "Per Site configuration by policy"
+description: "Per-site configuration by policy"
 ---
-# Per Site configuration by policy
+# Per-site configuration by policy

-This article describes the per site configurations by policy and how the browser handles page loads from a site.
+This article describes the per-site configurations by policy and how the browser handles page loads from a site.

 ## The browser as a decision maker